 We deal with two types of complaint at this stage:

-Our Unacceptable Actions Policy sets out how we will manage the relatively few complainants whose actions or behaviour we consider unacceptable.
+This Policy sets out our approach to the relatively few individuals whose actions or behaviour we consider unacceptable.